PixievoltNo1/RandomBookmark/README.md

 # Writing & testing Random Bookmark From Folder

-This project has a build process employing [ES6 modules](https://hacks.mozilla.org/2015/08/es6-in-depth-modules/) (\*.esm.js), [Svelte](https://svelte.technology/) templates (\*.svelte), and [Sass](http://sass-lang.com/) files (\*.scss) to generate JavaScript and CSS.
+This project has a build process that converts [Svelte](https://svelte.technology/) templates (\*.svelte) and [Sass](http://sass-lang.com/) files (\*.scss) to JavaScript and CSS, and optimizes the whole project.
 With [Node](https://nodejs.org/) installed, run this command the first time you obtain this repo's files to fetch everything you need:

 ```
 npm install
 ```

 With that done, keep the following command running as you work.
-It'll generate the extension's *.bundle.js and *.css files, and keep them up-to-date whenever the files they depend on change.
+It'll generate a WebExtension-runnable folder.

 ```
 npm run watch
 ```

-And finally, to load the extension in your browser:
+And finally, to load the WebExtension-runnable folder in your browser:

 * Firefox: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox
 * Chrome: https://developer.chrome.com/extensions/getstarted#unpacked